 It was Albert Einstein’s birthday yesterday, and to celebrate I wanted to share this excellent example of outstanding task-oriented design from Einstein Healthcare Network.

-What makes me dedicate an entire blog post to Einstein.edu's home page usability?
-The courage that I believe is reflected in the home page layout choices.
+What makes me dedicate an entire blog post to Einstein.edu’s home page usability?
+The homepage layout choices that reflect courage do.

 All design is a result of a decision- good or bad